syncfusion-content/xamarin-docs/Xamarin/Diagram/Scroll-Settings/ScrollLimit.md

 </syncfusion:SfDiagram>
 {% endhighlight %}
 {% highlight C# %}
-//Initialize the SfDiagram
+//Initialize the SfDiagram.
 SfDiagram diagram = new SfDiagram();
-//Initialize the scroll settings with scroll limit and scrollabl area value diagram.ScrollSettings = new ScrollSettings()
+//Initialize the scroll settings with scroll limit and scrollabl area value. diagram.ScrollSettings = new ScrollSettings()
 {
     ScrollLimit = ScrollLimit.Limited,